TELE-TWIN/clamav-faq/faq/faq-cctts.md

 * How do I get an HostID?

->You can get your own HostID by logging on <a href="http://www.stats.clamav.net">http://www.stats.clamav.net</a> and clicking on "Add new host"
+>You can get your own HostID by logging on [http://www.stats.clamav.net](http://www.stats.clamav.net) and clicking on "Add new host"

 * How does Freshclam send data?